gitKatia/pos-simulator/README.md

 # Getting Started
+* The application is a Spring boot application using Spring for Apache Kafka

 ### Description

-The application uses a scheduler running every 5 seconds to generate random invoices to send them to a topic
+The application uses a scheduler running every 5 seconds to generate random invoices to send them to a Kafka topic pos_topic